 Rite

 Agnicayana.
-Preparation of the fire, mantras for the moistening of the fire and dragging of a frog, a reed and avakā (herbal plant) over the fire (Pariṣecana “sprinkling” and Vikarṣaṇa “dragging asunder” of the fire).
+Preparation of the fire, mantras for the wetting of the fire and dragging of a frog, a reed and avakā (herbal plant) over the fire (Pariṣecana “sprinkling” and Vikarṣaṇa “dragging asunder” of the fire).
 The verse r is namely to accompany an oblation to Agni.

 TS 4.6.9.4l